Alternative Personnel Practices

 In addition, there are some organizations where only certain classes or portions of the workforce are exempt from Title 5, while the remainder of the organization is covered.
-Examples include the Department of State, where only Foreign Service employees are outside of Title 5, most medical positions in the Department of Veterans Affairs, and the Smithsonian Institution, where part of the workforce operates under a trust fund, with the remainder covered under Title 5.
+Examples include the Department of State, where Foreign Service employees are outside of Title 5, most medical positions in the Department of Veterans Affairs, and the Smithsonian Institution, where part of the workforce operates under a trust fund.
 Legislative agencies such as the Library of Congress and Government Accountability Office also have Title 5 exemptions.

 While some agencies are exempt from certain provisions of Title 5, they may follow them as a matter of policy nevertheless.
 For example, many exempt agencies are not covered by the merit system principles, but still employ them, or similar merit-based organizational values, such as equity, fairness, and open competition, in their personnel systems.
 And they typically provide for some form of rating and ranking, classification and compensation systems based on rank or position, and formal due process procedures that mirror Title 5 in many ways.
 However, this does not mean that they necessarily interpret and implement Title 5’s merit system principles or merit processes the same way as covered agencies.